Java-Spring-Cloud/spring-kafka-example/readme.md

-## Sample Application to Send and Receive Messages via Kafka Topic With Basic Configurations.
+# Sample Application to Send and Receive Messages via Kafka Topic With Basic Configurations.
-# Added Controller to send Request using Spring Boot App
-# Producer appends name and sends message on to Topic ( Hard Coded)
-# Consumer has @KafkaListener, will receive Message.
+## Add @enableKafka Annotation  -- in main application
+## maintain seperate configs for producer and consumer -- producerConfig and ConsumerConfig
+## Use KafkaTemplate to send message on to topic
+## User @KafkaListener to listen messages posted on to Topic
+### Consumer should be assigned to one specific Group and Kafka controls the message to only one consumer in that group ; to avoid duplicates
+### There may be multiple Consumer Groups like HDFS, Cassandra , Log
+### maintaining offset of Topic/Partition is consumer responsibility.- which is not implemeted here.